 What governments and communities should do

 Governments and communities have a crucial role to play in making smart homes safer.
-They should mandate baseline security features for all consumer IoT devices, such as unique default credentials and reliable update mechanisms, to ensure products are secure from the moment they are activated.
-Clear, easy to understand product labels on security and privacy would help people make informed choices and compare devices before purchasing.
-Public funding could support local cyber helpdesks or hotlines that assist households in recovering from device compromises, reducing the long-term impact of attacks.
-Finally, authorities should push vendors to be more transparent about how long their devices will receive updates and how they handle vulnerability disclosures, following guidance from organizations like ENISA
+They should pressure companies for baseline security features for all consumer IoT devices, such as unique default credentials and reliable update mechanisms to ensure products are secure from the moment they are activated.
+Clear and easy to understand product labels regarding security and privacy would help people make informed choices and compare devices before purchasing.
+Public funding could support local helpdesks or hotlines that assist households in recovering from device compromises, reducing the long-term impact of attacks.
+Finally, authorities should motivate vendors to be more transparent about how long their devices will receive updates and how they handle vulnerability disclosures following guidance from organizations like ENISA.

 Final takeaway – act now, plan long-term